godot-escoria/escoria-docs/api/ESCStatement.md

 ## Signals

 - signal finished(event, return_code): Emitted when the event did finish running
-- signal interrupted(return_code): Emitted when the event was interrupted
+- signal interrupted(event, return_code): Emitted when the event was interrupted